larpchronicles/rules/rules-topics/999_changelog.md

 # Changelog
 ## 3.1.2 [2023-07-14]
 ### Armor
+  * **Reduced cost of Dexterity Armor for all classes from 5+10 to 5+5**
+  * **Reduced cost of Armor Training for Mages from 3+5 to 3+3**
+      * _(Note: This is a mid-season "band-aid" fix.
+A larger update is needed, however, this should help mitigate the problem for Mages until the off season.)_
+  * Added Threshold to physical armor
   * Clarified only 1 armor tag can be used at one time
   * Removed reference to Masterwork Armor Bonus
-* Added Spirit Link ritual and effect.
-Clarified with Spirit Lock
-* Changed Create Undead into a Curse of Transformation effect
   * Changed armor to have only 3 types and 3 locations
   * Added Helmet armor
-* Reduced cost of Dexterity Armor for all classes from 5+10 to 5+5
-* Reduced cost of Armor Training for Mages from 3+5 to 3+3
-    * _(Note: This is a mid-season "band-aid" fix.
-A larger update is needed, however, this should help mitigate the problem for Mages until the off season.)_
-* Added Threshold to physical armor
+  * Added clarification that Dex Armor precludes a character from benefiting from physical armor, armor threshold, and armor enchantments
+### Artificing
+  * Added attuning section.
+### Combat
   * Added response calls for Damage Cap, Threshold, and Reduced to effects chapter
-* Added clarification that Dex Armor precludes a character from benefiting from physical armor, armor threshold, and armor enchantments

 ### Magic
+  * **Changed Create Undead into a Curse of Transformation effect**

-### Artificing
+### Rituals and Effects
-* Added attunement section.
+  * Added Spirit Link ritual and effect.
+Clarified with Spirit Lock

+---

 ## 3.1.1 [2023-05-21]
 * Changed Ritual Magic to a single purchase 20 SP skill